Yoshi2003/ProxyAuthRequired/AWS_README.md

 ### Nginx Reverse Proxy Configuration:

-- Installed and configured Nginx on the EC2 instance.
+- Installed and configured Nginx on the through the Docker container.
 - Set up routing rules to direct `/api/` requests to the backend API server via Apache.
 - Routed all other requests to the React frontend.

 ### Apache HTTP Server Configuration:

-- Installed Apache on the EC2 instance.
+- Installed Apache on the EC2 instance through the Docker container.
 - Configured Apache to proxy `/api/` requests to the backend service running on port `5000`.
 - Configured Apache to proxy `/` requests to the React application running on port `3000`.